Azure/azure-sdk-for-rust/services/mgmt/operationalinsights/README.md

 # azure_mgmt_operationalinsights crate

-The is an [Azure SDK for Rust](https://github.com/Azure/azure-sdk-for-rust) crate that is generated from the Azure REST API specifications listed in:
+This is a generated [Azure SDK for Rust](https://github.com/Azure/azure-sdk-for-rust) crate from the Azure REST API specifications listed in:

 https://github.com/Azure/azure-rest-api-specs/blob/main/specification/operationalinsights/resource-manager/readme.md

+To get started with these generated service crates, see the [examples](https://github.com/Azure/azure-sdk-for-rust/blob/main/services/README.md#examples).

-The default `Tag` is `package-2015-03`.
+The default tag is `package-2015-03`.

-The following `Tag`s are available:
+The following [tags](https://github.com/Azure/azure-sdk-for-rust/blob/main/services/tags.md) are available:

 - `package-2015-11-preview` has 22 operations from 1 API versions: `2015-11-01-preview`.
 Use crate feature `package-2015-11-preview` to enable.
 The operations will be in the `package_2015_11_preview` module.
 - `package-2015-03` has 17 operations from 1 API versions: `2015-03-20`.
 Use crate feature `package-2015-03` to enable.
 The operations will be in the `package_2015_03` module.